Immortality-IMT/Manhattan-Group/README.md

 Immortality cryptocurrency has a dedicated blockchain project.
 Immortality cryptocurrency migration to its own blockchain project is code named the Manhattan Project.

-We are deSci, watch a video on deSci here... https://youtu.be/-DeMklVWNdA
+We are DeSci, watch a video here... https://youtu.be/-DeMklVWNdA

+DeSci seeks to fund future technologies with blockchain and crypto.
+Technologies that unlock technologies, watershed technologies such as AGI, would cause a universal upgrade.

 #### Some projects that DeSci should prioritize
 - Open source A.I such as GPT-Neo and GPT-J. Unsantized, uncensored, open source AGI.